 Start the engine to circulate the power steering fluid.
 Stop the engine and refill the reservoir.

 Start the engine and turn the steering wheel from left to right.
+Check the steering hoses and rest of the power steering system for any leaks.

 Turn off the engine and check the power steering fluid level.
 Add fluid if necessary.
+Do not overfill the reservoir / system.

 Road test to verify the repair.